AntMelet/Effect-of-host-plant/README.md

 Host plant_bioinformatic script.docx :
 This file details the script used to process the raw sequences.
 The script uses Usearch v11.
 The script produces a number of files during the process, these files are not included in this folder.
-Only the final results are included in the form of 3 files:
+Only the final results are included in the form of 3 files: HostPlantLSUmetadata; HostPlantLSUtax and HostPlantLSUzotus_table